 Therapists vital to helping residents regain and maintain their health and independence

-Aberdeen Village therapists play such an important role in providing top-notch care to temporary and long-term residents recovering from surgery, illness or another debilitating ailment.
+Aberdeen Village therapists play such an important role in providing top-notch care to temporary and long-term residents recovering from surgery, illness, or other debilitating ailment.

 Employees in the therapy department are dedicated to helping people regain their strength and wellness so they can get back to enjoying life.